Starting a Transcription Company the Right Way

 Beth Worthy

-Beth Worthy is the President of GMR Transcription Services, Inc an Orange County, California based company that has been providing accurate and affordable transcription services since 2004.
-She has enjoyed success at GMR for almost ten years now and has helped the company grow.
-Within two years of Beth managing GMR Transcription, it had doubled in sales and was named one of the OC Business Journal’s fastest-growing private companies.
-Outside of work, she likes spending time with her husband and two kids.
+Beth Worthy is the Cofounder & President of GMR Transcription Services, Inc., a California-based company that has been providing accurate and fast transcription services since 2004.
+She has enjoyed nearly ten years of success at GMR, playing a pivotal role in the company's growth.
+Under Beth's leadership, GMR Transcription doubled its sales within two years, earning recognition as one of the OC Business Journal's fastest-growing private companies.
+Outside of work, she enjoys spending time with her husband and two kids.